lukasondrak96/lundegaard-test-project/README.md

 It uses Postgresql as database system because it is easy and free.
 In project structure takes place file import.sql which is init file for database initialization.
 Database called postgres run on localhost:5432, its password is also postgres, but you can simply change these credentials in application.properties file.

+P.S.
+I fixed one error yet in friday, because I just forget to possible fast solution and it worked.

 This application was developed for Lundegaard company as task for testing my Java skills.

 Author: Lukáš Ondrák, 2021